Climbing Mont Blanc; Everything You Need To Know

 Day 5: Begin the ascent of Mont Blanc, sleep in a mountain hut

-Day 6: Summit Mont Blanc, come back down, sleep in a mountain hut.
+Day 6: Finish climbing Mont Blanc, reach the summit, come back down, sleep in a mountain hut.

 Day 7: Hike to ground level, back to Chamonix.
 Celebrate!

 Mont Blanc summit is 4,810m (15,780 feet) so while not being as crazy tall as some Himalayan peaks, it’s certainly high enough to get altitude sickness.
 It’s worth noting that the Mont Blanc massif averages nearly 100 fatalities a year.
 A published estimate suggests there have been 6,000 to 8,000 alpinist fatalities in total, more than on any other mountain globally!

 Due to the death count, and the altitude then, it’s highly, highly recommended that you acclimitise before attempting to summit Mont Blanc.
 The actual climbing of Mont Blanc can be done in 2 days (3 is more comfortable though), but you should spend at least 2 nights at altitude directly before attempting to summit.
 With this in mind, we climbed Italy’s highest peak, Gran Paradiso, in the lead up to summiting Mont Blanc.
 At around 4,000m it’s not too tough, but the mountain huts are gorgeous, and the views are unreal.